grdi-amr/docs-and-SOPs/metadata_standards_sop.md

 It is expected that all researchers will eventually submit their metadata to the NCBI's databases as they publish their work.
 For the GRDI-AMR2 project, the metadata of submitted sequences will be formatted according to the [NCBI's One Health Enterics metadata package](https://github.com/CFSAN-Biostatistics/One_Health_Enteric_Package)
 This data standard is similar, but not identical, to the GRDI-AMR One Health Data Standard.
-Fortunately, if you have submitted data to the curators (and it has been inserted into the VMR database), the curators can convert your metadata into the One Health Enterics
+Fortunately, if you have submitted data to the curators (and it has been inserted into the VMR database), the curators can easily convert your metadata into the One Health Enterics format for you.
-A conversion function is already built into the VMR that can cover both isolates and metagenomic samples, and so your metadata can easily be converted into the NCBI's One Health Enterics package.

 Uploading to the SRA is best done alongside the curators, as they can help with some of the tedious aspects of uploading sequences to the NCBI.
 To upload your sequences to the NCBI, you will first need to create or access your NCBI account.
-Next, request access to the Submission Group for the GRDI-AMR2 project (email Gabriel Wajnberg to request access).
+Next, request access to the Submission Group for the GRDI-AMR2 project (email [Gabriel Wajnberg](mailto:gabriel.wajnberg@inspection.gc.ca))
 Submitting your data through this group will enable the curators to see and modify your submission, which will help with uploading the correct metadata and facilitate downstream updates to the VMR.